Conor Gillies ✰ Audio Producer

 There’s no other singer who ever made us cheer and cry at the same time (website).

-"Ireland Rises Again!," Radio Open Source, 2016 detail from original Starry Plough flag
+“Ireland Rises Again!,” Radio Open Source, 2016 a cropped photo of the original Starry Plough flag design

 A centenary show about Ireland’s 1916 Easter Rising, a fascinating, tragic episode that blended literature and liberation, defeat and victory, national reverence and remorse, and beauty and terror.
 With Colm Tóibín and others (website).